MGProduction/The-Mistery-of-Silver-Mountain/README.md

 All the material I create for this project will be free and the [StoryTllr](https://github.com/MGProduction/StoryTllrC64) source code for the entire project will be available – along with supporting material I will produce.
 Please be aware that I'm creating a derivative work on **Chris Oxlade** + **Judy Tatchell** + **Usborne Computer Guides** original material so I, of course, cannot really license anything.

 Special thanks go to these two repositories – [one](https://github.com/fivegreenapples/go-mountain) with a (working) Go conversion (which greatly helped me tackle the original code), and [one](https://github.com/Philbywhizz/SilverMountain) with a conversion in Inform7 (only structural, without gameplay).

+Disclaimer: In-game graphics are based on pictures/drawings (mine or friends' ones), assembled stock images, but some also on generated images.
+I edited every one of them (and converted them for C64).

 ## Game-map